ArcovanBreda/CEConvDL2/blogpost.md

   *Figure 11: On the left, the baseline model's test accuracy is calculated over varying hue and saturation shifts.
 On the right, the hue and saturation equivariant network's test accuracy is displayed.
 The model was trained for any combination of 3 hue (0°, 120°, and 240°) and saturation shifts (-1, 0, 1) applied to the kernel.
 No jitter was applied. ([source](CEConv/plot_saturation.py))*
 </div></p>

-On the left in Figure 11 it is shown that the baseline achieves the same test accuracies as when the shifts were applied independently of each other.
+On the left in Figure 11, it is shown that the baseline achieves the same test accuracies as when the shifts were applied independently of each other.
 This is also true for hue shifts for the hue and saturation equivariant model on the right.
 Remarkably, this model has improved its saturation equivariance, where it achieves a constant test accuracy of approximately 50% for almost all positive saturation shifts when no hue shift took place.
 We hypothesize that the network learned to adapt to saturation changes when it was aware of the hue of the images.
-Furthermore, the test accuracy drops for negative saturation shifts, which could again indicate that color is a crucial visual cue in the task at hand. <!-- feel free to adjust this explanation but dont do any longer-->
+Furthermore, the test accuracy drops for negative saturation shifts, which could again indicate that color is a crucial visual cue in the task at hand.

 **Shifting the Input Image -** For this experiment, the same combinations of hue and saturation shifts were utilized as in the previous experiment.
 However, to lift the input image to the group we transform the input image instead.
 <p align="middle">